sc0v0ne/LearnAI/tips/ml_tools.md

 [Poetry Docs](https://python-poetry.org/docs/)

-Poetry helps you declare, manage and install dependencies of Python projects, ensuring you have the right stack everywhere.
+Poetry helps you declare, manage, and install dependencies of Python projects, ensuring you have the right stack everywhere.

 poetry is a tool to handle dependency installation as well as building and packaging of Python packages.
 It only needs one file to do all of that: the new, standardized pyproject.toml.